panel-attack/panel-game/docs/stages.md

 Defines which music style should be used.
 Available options are "normal" and "dynamic".

-#### music_volume

-Defines a multiplier for the stage's music relative to the game volume.
-The default multiplier is 1, meaning no change to music volume.
-Values can be between 0 and 1.

 ##### normal

 The default option that is used if music_style is not specified in the configuration.